 Dinner is in the dining room of the Inn.
 A great German dinner, Sauerbraten (was delish), Rouladen, Knockwurst and Trevor's Chicken Salad.
 The chicken noodle soups were the best Brian or Fred had ever had so they claimed.
 I opted for the salad and was glad I did when I saw the amount of mushrooms in that wonderful soup.
 During the day other people arrived, some with children, so Trevor finally had some kids to hang with.
 He got them all to the TV/Video room, and set up the 3rd showing of "The Men in Black".

-Too many drinks (at altitude, they can hit harder then at sea level I find); we go to our room to prepare for sleep.
-After making our many journeys “down the hall, and taking Tessa for her walk, we turn off the lights.
+Too many drinks (at altitude, they can hit harder than at sea level I find); we go to our room to prepare for sleep.
+After making our many journeys "down the hall, and taking Tessa for her walk, we turn off the lights.
 Much to our surprise, the ceiling turns into the Milky Way.
-Glow-in-the-dark stars are accurately placed, as if we are sleeping outside.
-That’s a nice touch.
-With Mozart playing in the background, while staring at the stars, we drift off to sleep.
+Glow-in-the-dark stars are accurately placed as if we are sleeping outside.
+That's a nice touch.
+With Mozart playing in the background while staring at the stars, we drift off to sleep.
 Fishing at 6:30 a.m. would come too soon.